-- Table of contents. - Abstract (one page) summarizing the project. - Application forms: - SF-424, Application for Federal Assistance. - SF-424A, Budget Information- Non-Construction Programs. - SF-424B, Assurances-Non-Construction Programs. - Budget Justification and Narrative (must be single spaced and not exceed five pages). - Project Narrative (must be single spaced and not exceed 15 pages). - Background information on the organization. - Proposed scope of work, objectives, and activities that provide a description of what will be accomplished, including a one-page Timeframe Chart.

-- Tribal Resolution.
-(Submission of either a final signed resolution or a draft resolution with the initial application is mandatory.
-If submitting a draft resolution, it is the applicant's responsibility to ensure that the final signed resolution is submitted prior to the objective review of applications - 501(c)(3) Certificate (if applicable). - Position Descriptions for Key Personnel. - Resumes for Key Personnel. - Contractor/Consultant resumes or qualifications and scope of work. - Disclosure of Lobbying Activities (SF-LLL). - Certification Regarding Lobbying (GG-Lobbying Form). - Copy of current Negotiated Indirect Cost rate (IDC) agreement (required) in order to receive IDC. - Organizational Chart (optional). - Documentation of current Office of Management and Budget (OMB) A-133 required Financial Audit (if applicable).
+- Table of contents. - Abstract (one page) summarizing the project. - Application forms: - SF-424, Application for Federal Assistance. - SF-424A, Budget Information- Non-Construction Programs. - SF-424B, Assurances-Non-Construction Programs. - Budget Justification and Narrative (must be single spaced and not exceed five pages). - Project Narrative (must be single spaced and not exceed 15 pages). - Background information on the organization. - O Proposed scope of work, objectives, and activities that provide a description of what will be accomplished, including a one-page Timeframe Chart. - Tribal resolution. - 501(c)(3) Certificate (if applicable). - Position descriptions for key personnel. - Contractor/Consultant resumes or qualifications and scope of work. - Disclosure of Lobbying Activities (SF-LLL). - Certification Regarding Lobbying (GG-Lobbying Form). - Copy of current Negotiated Indirect Cost rate (IDC) agreement (required) in order to receive IDC. - Organizational Chart (optional). - Documentation of current Office of Management and Budget (OMB) Financial Audit (if applicable). - Email confirmation from Federal Audit Clearinghouse (FAC) that audits were submitted; or - Face sheets from audit reports.
+These can be found on the FAC Web site: https://harvester.census.gov/ facdissem/Main.aspx.